Lower your DSO and improve your cash flow

 Second, forecasting your cash flow or working capital is a real advantage.
 The time it takes to convert expected money into real money becomes predictable.
 This predictability enables more accurate planning.

-What’s a good DSO or bad one?
+What’s a good Days Sales Outstanding (DSO) or bad one?

 You have more cash flow and working capital the faster you collect payments from invoices.
 What does a high or low DSO mean?
 Your company takes a long time to collect owed payments.
-On the other hand, a low DSO shows your customers are paying on average in a shorter period of time.
-45 and below is considered a ‘good’ DSO while a high DSO may be considered as ‘bad’.

 There is a certain relativity to DSO both imposed by your own company’s expectations, and by external factors.